hkamran80/articles/Pushing to GitHub with Git/article.md

 # <!--Title-->Pushing to GitHub with Git
 ## <!--Subtitle-->Want to know how to push to GitHub?
 Read on.

-I've been a heavy GitHub user for the past few years.
-One thing has always stumped me: pushing to GitHub.
+I've been a heavy GitHub user for the past few years, but one thing has always stumped me: pushing to GitHub.
 In this article, I'll cover how you can easily push to GitHub using the `git` command-line utility.

 The following instructions are written assuming that the operating system being used is macOS.
-These instructions will work perfectly on Linux, but Windows may need some other configuration, prior to using the `git` utility.
+These instructions will work perfectly on Linux, but Windows may need some additional configuration prior to using the `git` utility.

-Prior to any command-line instructions, make sure you have a GitHub repository already created.
+And before making any command-line instructions, make sure you have a GitHub repository already created.
 If not, go to [github.com/new](https://github.com/new) and create one.

 Open a terminal, and navigate to the folder you want to push from.
 First, list and search the contents of the folder to see if there is an existing Git instance there.
 I used the command `ls -a | grep '.git'`.